 Some Memo summaries reaffirm what practitioners are already doing well; some boost an idea higher up the "to-do" list; and some are genuinely new and take people in a different direction.
 Reading the Memo provides top-notch professional development and keeps educators on the cutting edge.

-Here is what four subscribers said about the Marshall Memo (see "What readers say" for additional quotes and Survey Monkey questionnaire results):
+Here is what several subscribers said about the Marshall Memo (see "What readers say" for additional quotes and Survey Monkey questionnaire results):

 -